irmakarda/DSA210/README.md

 # Personal Data Analysis Project

 ## Project Description
 This project aims to analyze daily habits and health metrics of three individuals (myself and two family members) to uncover correlations and patterns.
-The data is collected using Apple Watch and iPhone devices, and the analysis will provide insights into the relationships between variables such as:
+The data is collected using Apple Watch and iPhone devices of each person, and the analysis will provide insights into the relationships between variables such as:
-- Daily coffee consumption
+- Daily coffee consumption(cups)
-- Hours of sleep
+- Daily sleep duration (in hours)
-- Exercise duration (in minutes)
+- Exercise duration (in hours)
 - Screen time (in hours)
 - Average resting heart rate

 ## Motivation
-The purpose of this project is to gain a deeper understanding of how lifestyle habits interact with health indicators.
-By analyzing this data, I hope to uncover actionable insights for improving daily routines and overall well-being.
+The purpose of this project is to understand how lifestyle habits interact with health indicators.
+By analyzing this data, I hope to find useful insights that can help improve daily routines and overall well-being.

 ## Data Source
 The data is collected manually from: